 Marie is a Japanese organization guru and bestselling author of The Life-Changing Magic Of Tidying Up: The Japanese Art Of Decluttering And Organizing.
 Have you read it?

-I am pretty sure many of us are frantically “tidying up” our homes now that Marie Kondo‘s show Tidying Up premiered on Netflix a few weeks ago.
-I like to call in Marie Kondo-ing.
+I am pretty sure many of us are frantically “tidying up” our homes now that Marie Kondo‘s show Tidying Up premiered on Netflix last year.
+I like to call it Marie Kondo-ing.
 Marie created a firestorm of giddiness.
 She is sweet, charismatic and totally relatable.
 People are folding, organizing and following her tips all by decluttering our lives, ridding ourselves of excess baggage so to say.

 Good not only because your home and personal possessions are more simplistic but you can help others by donating the items that no longer Spark Joy.

 Think of her method as new age minimalism.
 And it feels pretty darn good.

 The KonMari Method is about mindfulness and introspection.
 It encourages tidying by category – not by location – beginning with clothes, then moving on to books, papers, komono (miscellaneous items), and, finally, sentimental items.
 Keep only those things that speak to the heart, and discard items that no longer spark joy.

 The point of KonMari method is not to have fewer items necessarily but rather to learn to cherish the items that you do have and that you truly love.

 The Six Basic Rules of the KonMari Method